-- 10.2 The Authority's final determination in this process shall be binding on Code Parties. - 10.3 The Authority may determine that the ISC shall not be applied.
-In such circumstances, the Authority shall determine whether to roll over the ISC from the previous year, to not approve the ISC and not roll over the ISC from the previous year, or any other action that it deems appropriate. - 10.4 The Code Parties may appeal the Authority's final determination. - 10.5 At the end of each Independent Shrinkage Year, regardless of any Independent Shrinkage Statement outcome, the CDSP shall seek feedback from the industry, including the Independent Shrinkage Expert, on the activities and performance of the Independent Shrinkage Expert and industry for the creation of the Independent Shrinkage Statement.
+10.2 The Authority's final determination in this process shall be binding on Code Parties.

+- 10.3 The Code Parties may appeal the Authority's final determination. - 10.4 At the end of each Independent Shrinkage Year, regardless of any Independent Shrinkage Statement outcome, the CDSP shall seek feedback from the industry, including the Independent Shrinkage Expert, on the activities and performance of the Independent Shrinkage Expert and industry for the creation of the

+Independent Shrinkage Statement.
 The CDSP shall produce a report for the UNCC and the Authority, and it shall be published on the Joint Office website.